 Negative reviews.
 A hoped-for invitation.
-Getting stuck on a project.
 Something happens, and an emotional reaction is triggered.
 Creative work is full of such triggering situations, including the excitement of inspiration, frustration in the face of obstacles, disappointment at rejections or failures, and elation of positive reception by the field.
 Emotions have to be managed or regulated to overcome creative blocks and maintain effort.

-Although it can feel like we are hijacked by our emotions, we have agency over emotions in all but the most extreme situations.
+Although it can feel like you are hijacked by emotions, you have control over it .
 It is possible to react in ways more effective than the most immediate and habitual.
-To do that, we need to insert a moment between a stimulus (trigger) and the response and employ strategies to manage our emotions to better achieve our goals.
+To do that, we need to insert a moment between a stimulus (trigger) and the response.
+We can employ strategies to manage our emotions to better achieve our goals.

 The most dramatic demonstration of the importance of emotion regulation for creativity is the phenomenon of creative mortification.
 This term, coined by the educational psychologist Ron Beghetto, describes the loss of willingness to engage in a creative activity after being harshly criticized and experiencing strong, unpleasant, self-conscious emotions about it.
 This can happen when a teacher angrily criticizes a child for failing to follow directions on an art project in front of the whole class, and the child becomes, well, so mortified that she does not ever want to color or draw again.
 Creative mortification happens more often in younger children, likely because they have not acquired effective strategies for regulating their emotions.